-I really wish yoga teachers would repeating the directive to “live in the present”.
+I really wish yoga teachers would stop repeating the directive to “live in the present”.

 It’s been said that depression is living in the past and anxiety is living in the future.